cirosantilli/china-dictatorship/FAQ.md

 Change does not require violence.
 Violence happens because the government punishes any dissidence, even if pacific, to retain its own power.

+In democracies, radical policy changes happen without dropping a single drop of blood.

 ## You are harming the Chinese programmers

 What is the root of the harm: me or GFW?